mieweb/docs/content/functions/system-configuration/chart-tabs.md

 * <strong>Chart Type</strong>: If this chart tab should only appear in specific Chart Types (your system needs configured for Chart Types), then you can set this chart tab to be a part of a specific chart type easily from here.
 This tab then would only appear in those specific chart types if this is set.
 * <strong>Default Document Add Type</strong>: This is usually None.
 However, this is the document type that will be used when a user clicks ‘add document' when in that specific chart tab.
 You can scroll your mouse over ‘add document' on any tab and a box will pop-up telling you what the default doc.type is for that tab.
 If you designate a Default Document Add Type for this chart tab, only that document type will be displayed as the primary default document add type when the add document link is clicked on this chart tab.
 Leave this field blank if you do not want to designate a default document add type for the tab.
 * <strong>HAP System</strong>: This is used by MIE only.
-* <strong>Force Display</strong>: If you select YES, it puts this chart-tab you are creating on all patients e-chart even if they do not have any of these types of documents.
-If not check-marked, this chart-tab you created will only show up on patient's e-charts if they have documents attached to them.
+* <strong>Force Display</strong>: If you select YES, it puts this chart-tab you are creating on all patients e-chart even if they do not have any of these types of documents.  <strong>If not check-marked, this chart-tab you created will only show up o</strong>n patient's e-charts if they have documents attached to the<strong>m</strong>.
 Always force Demo and DocSum, and any others you wish to always show up on e-chart for a patient.
 If there is a document attached to the chart-tab, it would say : example  Labs (2).
 If it were forced and there were no documents, it would show : Labs as a tab and nothing next to it.
 If select No, it will only show this chart tab for a patient if they have any indexed documents for this particular chart tab.
 Hidden, Conditional Show, & Conditionally Force are set up by MIE.
 These chart tabs can be hidden and incorporate multiple (sub-tabs) tabs into one main tab.
 Conditional Show & Force are set up by MIE and these chart tabs can be programmed to conditionally show or be forced to show on specific request.

 If you need to see a list of documents that haven't been tagged to a chart tab yet in your system, scroll up to the top and click the link Click here to see your unused document types in another window.
 If you click that link provided, it will open a separate window on your computer screen.